jenkinsci/p4-plugin/P4GROOVY.md

 ## Working with forms

-To retreive the contents of a form as a map use 'fetch' providing a 'spec type' and 'spec id'.
+To retrieve the contents of a form as a map use 'fetch' providing a 'spec type' and 'spec id'.
 For example:

 	def client = p4.fetch(‘client’, ‘my_ws’)